Tag: Gavin Newlands

 The below Parliamentary question was asked by Gavin Newlands on 2016-02-04.

-To ask the Secretary of State for Business, Innovation and Skills, what assessment of the ethical standards of debt collection agencies his Department undertakes before entering into a contract with such agencies.
+To ask the Secretary of State for Business, Innovation and Skills, what his Department’s policy is on the use of debt collection agencies to collect outstanding payments.

 Joseph Johnson